UnifiedPush/specifications/specifications/android.md

 ## Push Distributor

 The push distributor MUST expose the [Registration Broadcast Receiver], allowing end user applications to register for push related messages.
-It also MUST expose an activity that can be requested by end user applications using the deeplink `unifiedpush://link`; It allows user to set a default distributor and to use the system UI to select the distributor.
+It also MUST expose an activity that can be requested by end user applications using the deep link `unifiedpush://link`; It allows user to set a default distributor and to use the system UI to select the distributor.

 ### Distributor manifest